lovelysystems/lovely.recipe.cappuccino/README.rst

   - run "tusk install browserjs jake shrinksafe narwhal-jsc <narwahl-reqired>"
   - run "make webkit" in <path>/narwhal/packages/narwhal-jsc

-At this point of the installation we have narwhal insalled at <path>/narwahl with lates released cappuccino version.
+At this point of the installation we have narwhal installed at <path>/narwahl with the latest released cappuccino version.

 Using a Development Version of cappuccino